memobank/carbon-footprint/payment-cards/README.md

 ## Additional resources

-To understand how we use this data on our own service, you can find more information on its [help centre](https://aide.memo.bank/article/356-comprendre-lien-paiement-carte-emissions-co2) (in French).
+To understand how Memo Bank uses this data on its own service, you can find more information on its [help centre](https://aide.memo.bank/article/356-comprendre-lien-paiement-carte-emissions-co2) (in French).

 ## Contributors